marcomer/SauceTool/README.md

 #### `SAUCE_fwrite(const char* filepath, const SAUCE* sauce)`
 - Write a SAUCE record to a file.
 - If the file already contains a SAUCE record, the record will be replaced.
+- An EOF character will be added if the file previously did not contain a SAUCE record.

 #### `SAUCE_Comment_fwrite(const char* filepath, const char* comment)`
 - Write a SAUCE CommentBlock to a file, replacing a CommentBlock if one already exists.
 - `comment` must be null-terminated.
-- If the file already contains a CommentBlock, the block will be replaced.
-- The "Comments" field of the file's SAUCE record will be updated to the new number comment lines.
+- The "Comments" field of the file's SAUCE record will be updated to the new number of comment lines.

 #### `SAUCE_write(const char* buffer, uint32_t n, const SAUCE* sauce)`
 - Write a SAUCE record to a buffer.
-- The first `n` bytes of the buffer are treated as the file contents.
-- If bytes `n-1` to `n-128` (the last 128 bytes of the buffer) contain a SAUCE record, the buffer's SAUCE record will be replaced.
-Otherwise, an EOF character and the new SAUCE record will be appended to the buffer at index `n`.
+- If the last 128 bytes of the buffer (bytes `n-1` to `n-128`) contain a SAUCE record, the buffer's SAUCE record will be replaced.
+Otherwise, the EOF character and the new SAUCE record will be appended to the buffer at index `n`.
 - **Important**: To prevent a buffer overflow error when appending a new record, the buffer's actual size must be at least `n` + 129 bytes (the size of a SAUCE record including an EOF character).

 #### `SAUCE_Comment_write(const char* buffer, uint32_t n, const char* comment)`
 - Write a SAUCE CommentBlock to a buffer, replacing a CommentBlock if one already exists.
 - `comment` must be null-terminated.
-- The first `n` bytes of the buffer are are treated as the file contents.
-- If bytes `n-1` to `n-128` (the last 128 bytes of the buffer) contain a SAUCE record, the block will be written.
+- If the last 128 bytes of the buffer (bytes `n-1` to `n-128`) contain a SAUCE record, the CommentBlock will be written.
 Otherwise, an error will be returned.
-- The "Comments" field of the buffer's SAUCE record will be updated to the new number comment lines.
+- The "Comments" field of the buffer's SAUCE record will be updated to the new number of comment lines.
-- **Important**: To prevent a buffer overflow error, the buffer's actual size must be at least the size of the contained file contents + `SAUCE_COMMENT_BLOCK_SIZE(nLines)` + 129 bytes (the size of a SAUCE record including an EOF character).
+- **Important**: To prevent a buffer overflow error when writing a new comment, the buffer's actual size must be at least `n` + `SAUCE_COMMENT_BLOCK_SIZE(number of comment lines)`.

 ### Return Values